-NSS is responsible for the payments to primary care practitioners, Scottish Infected Blood Scheme and MESH payments on behalf of the NHS Scotland territorial Health Boards.
+NSS is responsible for the payments to primary care practitioners on behalf of the NHS Scotland territorial Health Boards.
 Cash is drawn down from Scottish Government on a monthly basis to ensure payment to all contractors under the Medical, Pharmacy, Dental and Ophthalmic contractor streams.
+The Director of Primary and Community Care is responsible for the delivery of this service.